-A very good social enterprise model innovation has been initiated by the Social Enterprise Development Partnerships, Inc. (SEDPI), a social enterprise working in the areas of microfinance, social entrepreneurship, and financial education.
-Right before the pandemic, SEDPI shifted from conventional microfinance to social microfinance where the primary strategy is to veer away from using loans, debt, or credit as a development tool.
-The aim has been to eradicate debt burden in low income households as mere creditors and transform them as real partners in business and development.
-Hence, capital has been infused to members' livelihoods rather than loans which essentially eradicated compounding and accrual of interest during the crisis.
-Moreover, SEDPI's integration of government economic welfare programs such as Pag-IBIG and SSS in its social microfinance program enabled its members to access social safety nets previously unavailable to them.
+Exemplifying a social enterprise model innovation is the initiative of the Social Enterprise Development Partnerships, Inc. (SEDPI) in microfinance.
+During the pandemic, SEDPI shifted from conventional microfinance to social microfinance where the primary strategy is to veer away from using loans, debt, or credit as a development tool.
+SEDPI's integration of government economic welfare programs such as Pag-IBIG and SSS in its social microfinance program also enabled its members to access social safety nets previously unavailable to them.
 Because of these innovations, SEDPI has a much lower portfolio at risk rate compared to others in the industry.
-Members have prioritized their obligations with SEDPI resulting in a portfolio at risk ratio at just 8.5% when the industry suffers as much as 70% portfolio at risk due to the pandemic.

-Social Enterprise Social Partnerships, Inc. (SEDPI)
+Social Enterprise Development Partnerships, Inc. (SEDPI)